What is isolated limb perfusion?

-- Tubes are inserted into affected limb and attached to a machine to circulate heated chemotherapy medications (cytotoxic drugs).
+- Tubes are inserted into the affected limb and attached to a machine to circulate heated chemotherapy medications (cytotoxic drugs).
 A combination of phenylalanine mustard and actinomycin D is often used.

 - The cytotoxic drugs are allowed to circulate for 60–90 minutes; the limb is then allowed to cool and then is flushed to remove any residual medication.

-- The tubes are removed and the vessels reattached before closure of the incision.
+- The tubes are removed and the vessels reattached before the closure of the incision.
 The patient can then be sent to recovery.

 When should isolated limb perfusion be considered?